The Arts Unit Creative Teachers

 For detailed information about debating and public speaking, you may like to read the comprehensive document Taking the Initiative (PDF 720 KB).

-Manner: what you look and sound like (for example, stance and voice projection).
+Manner: what you look and sound like (eg. volume and eye contact).

-Matter: what you say (for example, your arguments and rebuttals).
+Matter: what you say (eg. your arguments and rebuttals).

 Note: This video is from a lesson called Roles and rules of debating, which you can complete with your students.

-Keep in mind that the most important element of debating is 'matter', referring to the content of the debate.
+Keep in mind that the most important element of debating is 'matter', or the content of the debate.
 The main focus of training should be learning to develop persuasive arguments and rebuttals.

-That said, it is also important that students feel comfortable speaking in front of an audience.
+That said, it is also important that students begin to feel comfortable and confident speaking in front of an audience.
 This generally improves with experience.
-You might like to start your training sessions with a warm-up activity that encourages students to practise their speaking skills (specifically, their impromptu speaking skills).
+You might like to start your training sessions with a warm-up activity that encourages students to practise their speaking skills.

 Note: This video is from a lesson called Best manners, which includes a number of activities that you can try with your students.

-The first affirmative speaker gives the definition in the debate and (generally) the first negative speaker will agree with the definition.
+The first affirmative speaker gives the definition in the debate and the first negative speaker will generally agree with the definition given.
 The first affirmative speaker also gives 'context', which introduces or opens the debate.

 Note: This video is part of a step-by-step lesson called Discovering definitions.